marcinzh/skutek/README.md

 * *Computation's* result type is transformed by `Handler#Result[_]` type-level function.

 After all *Effects* are handled, *Computation's* *Effect Stack* is empty (i.e. provable to be `=:= Any`).
-Then, the *Computation* is ready to be executed.
+Then, the *Computation* is ready to be **executed**.
 The obtained value is finally liberated from the monadic context:
 ```scala
 // assuming:
 eff: A !!
 Any